mmonfils/iowa-community-blueprints/policy-political-track/README.md

 * **`neighborhood-index-template.csv`**: A simple text template to directory public city offices, utility lines, helpful community pantries, and independent media desks.
 * **`big-picture-framework.md`**: A plain template layout to help your block talk through major local news, town planning updates, or zoning laws to see how they will affect your neighborhood (Step 1 of our organizing pipeline).
-* **`strategic-briefing-template.md`**: An elastic, phase-based SBAR (Situation, Background, Assessment, Recommendation) template to build actionable campaign roadmaps once systemic friction points are identified (Step 2 of our organizing pipeline).
+* **`sbar-template.md`**: A dynamic, phase-based SBAR (Situation, Background, Assessment, Recommendation) template to build actionable campaign roadmaps once systemic friction points are identified (Step 2 of our organizing pipeline).
 * **`peer-review-matrix.md`**: A static reference ledger containing vetted domestic and global peer-community alternatives to help ground local solutions journalism audits.
   * *Access Control:* Publicly readable, but can only be modified via authorized repository pull requests following a verified forensic solutions journalism audit.